jeffyjeffy1023/CalicOS/README.md

-# victor-1.6-rebuild
+# CalicOS

-Welcome to `victor-1.6-rebuild`.
-This is where my modifed 1.6 source for Vector lives
+Welcome to `CalicOS`, my fork of 1.6-rebuild for Vector, because I liked it a lot but want to try adding some extras myself.
+This is a slow, slow work in progress, as well as my first proper github fork.
+Don't expect frequent updates, this is mainly intended for my own, personal Vectors (and any I may customize and give to people close to me).
+If you install this on your own bot and something breaks, don't be afraid to tell me, but also don't expect me to be able to fix it.
+You'll be better off using a different CFW if you want more guaranteed stability, things WILL get experimental here.

-## Changes from regular 1.6
+## Changes from 1.6-rebuild

-You can see all the changes made compared to normal 1.6 in [CHANGES.md](/CHANGES.md)
+You can see all the additions and changes I've made compared to 1.6-rebuild in [CHANGES.md](/CHANGES.md)

 ## Installation
 Check here for info [ABOUT.md](/ABOUT.md)

 ## Building (Linux)
+Should work just the same as 1.6-rebuild.

  - Prereqs: Make sure you have `docker` installed.